RPI-REV/REV-Constitution/scrum.md

 the correct course because it will emphasize how the teams self-organize.
 The Lead may feel free to designate one or more persons as Assistant Leads, but they will not exist as far as the Constitution is concerned.

+#### Officers

+A variable number of Officers in a club isn't a good thing.
+The management should be a fairy stable place.
+For this reason, the position of Scrum Master will be made an officer.
+This is done because it gives a view of how the projects are going for the current leadership, it puts someone on the project-facing side of REV into the desicion making process for Leads, and give balance for elected officals, reducing the number of appointments made.

+The role of Product Owner will _not_ be an Officer because there are a varible number of them, and if a new project is started mid-year, and new Officer should not come on board.

+#### Leadership

+The Leadership will be the President, Vice President, Project Manager(s), and Leads.

 [scrumguide]: http://www.scrumguides.org/scrum-guide.html "Scrum Guide"